Real Estate

 FAQ: Can Lead be Filtered Out of Water?

-Lead in water cannot be reduced or removed from water by boiling.
+Boiling does not reduce or remove lead from water.
 In fact, boiling lead-contaminated water might increase lead concentration.

-If the groundwater source is found to be contaminated with lead before entering the home, flushing the faucet will not be effective.
+Flush the faucet if the groundwater source contains lead before entering the home.
 Consider the following water treatment systems to reduce lead levels effectively:

 • Cation exchange